cncf/cnf-testbed/docs/k8s_deploy.md

   - removes ports from bond on worker nodes (ansible)
   - sets up vpp on worker node (ansible)

-## VPP Vlan considerations with packet
+## VPP Vlan considerations with Equinix Metal

-Packet projects are limited to a maximum of 12 virtual networks.
+Equinix Metal projects are limited to a maximum of 12 virtual networks.
 Because of this, the ability to create vlans dynamically may become limited depending on the number of co-existing test environments.
 These playbooks are configured to re-use dynamically created VLANs but in some cases vlans may have been created ahead of time and need to be re-used.
-In such cases, one just needs to alter their configuration so that the generated name of the vlan matches the description of the vlan in the packet environment.
+In such cases, one just needs to alter their configuration so that the generated name of the vlan matches the description of the vlan in the Equinix Metal environment.
 The playbook generates vlan names as such:

 ```
 {deploy environment}vlan1